The Travel Agent’s Guide to Building a Work Community

 - Industry Resources: I want to expand my industry knowledge and learn a ton more about selling travel!

 - Entrepreneurial Know-How: I have a pretty good foothold in terms of industry knowledge, but sometimes I suffer from tunnel vision and I’d like to know how I can look at my business in a fresh way!

 - Choosing the Right Networking Group for You: I already know I’d like to join a networking group, but I’d like a few pointers on how to narrow my choices.

 Industry-specific community building is a must for any travel agent—but especially for those who work in relative solitude.
 Here's a few ways to build up your industry know-how!

 Social Media Groups:

 If you are a Social Media fiend, there are ways to turn your (ahem) borderline addiction into a professional tool.
-Facebook, LinkedIn and Google+ groups can be a great venue to ask burning real-time questions and research destinations, vacation packages, best practices, events and agent resources (the list goes on, my friend!).
+Facebook groups and Twitter chats1 can be a great venue to ask burning real-time questions and research destinations, vacation packages, best practices, events and agent resources (the list goes on, my friend!).